Lockdowns seen as worsening riots, in turn hitting businesses even harder: 'It’s a perfect storm'

 Now it’s being combined with protests in response to the death of George Floyd in police custody in Minneapolis last week.
 Those protests have spread across the country and frequently escalated into violence and looting in places such as New York City, Atlanta and Washington, D.C.

-Observers note that the lockdowns – bringing with them empty streets, empty stores, high unemployment, a well-documented spike in mental health issues, anger and angst – likely contributed to a tinder box that then sparked by already-simmering tensions over racial injustice and police brutality.
+Observers note that the lockdowns – bringing with them empty streets, empty stores, high unemployment, a well-documented spike in mental health issues, anger and angst – likely contributed to a tinder box that then was sparked by already-simmering tensions over racial injustice and police brutality.
 The video of Floyd's death shocked the nation and brought thousands onto the streets in a call for justice that lawmakers on both sides of the aisle have largely backed.

 But the accompanying riots and crime brought a second shock, leaving mayors, governors and federal officials scrambling to pinpoint who's responsible.